factorhouse/slipway/README.md

 When implementing `Client Credentials Flow` for OIDC, it is necessary to specify how the access-token should be verified.
 This configuration gives you the flexibility required to ensure the access-token is valid.

+The default access-token verification provided by Slipway, conforms to [rfc9068](https://datatracker.ietf.org/doc/html/rfc9068) some minor addition like supporting "JWT" as a valid access-token 'typ' header by defaut.

 #### slipway.security.oidc.jwt.at.verification configuration

 ```clojure